-According to the Stylist, Olay was one of the first mainstream beauty brands to include niacinamide.
-The skin quickly absorbs this cream, minimizing pores, evens out skin tone, and brightens the skin without feeling greasy or heavy.
-Besides niacinamide, this formula contains vitamins C and E and green tea extract that protects the skin from free radicals.
+According to the Stylist, Olay was one of the first mainstream beauty brands to include Niacinamide.
+The skin quickly absorbs this cream, minimizing pores, evens skin tone, and brightening skin without feeling greasy or heavy.
+Besides Niacinamide, this formula contains vitamins C and E and green tea extract that protects the skin from free radicals.

 Best Niacinamide Masks

 These sheet masks are perfect for soothing breakouts, hydrating skin, and improving our skin barrier.
-It has niacinamide, hyaluronic acid, rose water, and is sure to calm and brighten the skin.
+It has Niacinamide, hyaluronic acid, and rose water and can calm and brighten the skin.